Chino Moreno: Deftones

 The eponymous Deftones was released in 2003, and saw the band being praised for the heavy album's progression and originality in the midst of declining creativity in contemporary metal.
 Moreno was quoted as saying, "It's all on record.
 We told motherfuckers not to lump us in with nu metal because when those bands go down we aren't going to be with them."
 B-Sides & Rarities saw release in 2005, bringing together unreleased and obscure material accrued since 1995.
 2006's Saturday Night Wrist was completed after a protracted and tumultuous recording process, nearly leading to Moreno's departure from Deftones.
 Later he said it had been "a seriously unhealthy experience" and he "wasn't sure if [he] was going to return" at the time the band was on a self-imposed hiatus.
 After eventually finishing the album in early 2006, Moreno claimed it to be more of a compromise between all of the members' influences, ranging from their brutal and brooding heavy signature seen on Adrenaline and Around the Fur to the more experimental sound heard on White Pony and Deftones.
 However, the band saw a significant decrease on the album's first week sales compared to their two previous releases.

 Deftones were working on an upcoming album with the working title Eros, when bassist Chi Cheng was severely injured in a car accident in November 2008, remaining in a minimally conscious state and later a partially conscious state up until his death in April 2013.
 In 2009, the group had recruited Sergio Vega for his replacement and announced an indefinite delay of Eros, stating "... we realized that this record doesn't best encompass and represent who we are currently as people and as musicians."
 With Vega, the group began work on a new album, Diamond Eyes, which was released on May 4, 2010.
 It saw the release of the popular singles "Rocket Skates", "You've Seen the Butcher" and "Diamond Eyes".
 In November 2012, Deftones released their seventh studio album, titled Koi No Yokan.
 "Leathers", "Tempest" and "Swerve City" came out as its singles.
-2016 saw the release of their eighth studio album Gore.
-In 2020 Deftones released their ninth studio album, called Ohms, which garnered significant critical praise.
+The band released their eighth studio album Gore in 2016.
+In 2020, Deftones released their ninth studio album, called Ohms, which garnered significant critical praise.